Experiencing the Humanities

 Are you aware of some way in which feminist or minority history differs from the kind of history usually taught or learned?
 If so, write a half page version of each one.
 Then write another half page about how they are different and how they are alike.

-Suggested Readings for History as a Humanities Subject
+Suggested Reading for History as a Humanities Subject

 Downs, Robert B. Books That Changed the World.
 New York: Mentor Books, 1983.